Professional help for people in a committed relationship who inflict emotional abuse on their partner

 Your first step is to make sure there is no more emotional abuse, verbal abuse, and psychological abuse at all in your marriage or committed relationship.

-Typically, individuals who abuse others either have low self-esteem, or as children grew up in homes where emotional abuse was present, or if you are a man you were taught that men have the right to control women.
+Typically, individuals who abuse others have low self-esteem, as children they grew up in homes where emotional abuse was present, or if you are a man you may have been taught that men have the right to control women.

 If any of this is true for you, you certainly CAN change for the better.
-There are ways you can find to improve your self-esteem, to educate yourself, so you know how to treat your partner with respect, and to accept that men and women are equal in value.
+There are ways you can learn to improve your self-esteem, to educate yourself so you know how to treat your partner with respect, and to accept the fact that men and women are equal in value.

 As we discuss this matter, I am going to assume three things: